-- 2.8.
+2.11.
 Recent events in the water sector and, to a lesser extent, in the energy sector, underline the importance of companies providing accurate information to the regulator.
 We have strengthened our approach to compliance, through the detailed specifications for annual reporting and the audit checks we require, but we cannot be complacent.
-We will therefore continue to be vigilant in this area.
-Meanwhile the annual cost reporting process puts us in a better informed position for future price control reviews. - 2.9.
+We will therefore continue to be vigilant in this area and will not hesitate to take action where companies do not comply with cost reporting requirements.

+- 2.12.
+The annual cost reporting process puts us in a much more informed position for future price control reviews.
 A key area where Ofgem takes a consistent approach across sectors is in the financial aspects of price controls.
-One of the newer ideas in this area is to index allowances for the cost of capital to measures of the market cost of debt, or to provide triggers for such a linkage.
+One new idea is to index allowances for the cost of capital to measures of the market cost of debt, or to provide triggers for such a linkage.
 As part of the gas distribution price control review we considered adopting this approach but decided not to do so.
-However, we expect to return to this issue at or alongside the early stages of the next electricity distribution review.
-If the analysis that we undertake suggests that a change might be appropriate, we will consult fully and make changes only where we can demonstrate benefits to customers from doing so. - 2.10.
+However, we expect to return to this issue during the early stages of the next electricity distribution review.
+If the analysis that we undertake suggests that a change might be appropriate, we will consult fully and make changes only where we can demonstrate benefits to customers from doing so. - 2.13.
 In 2007 we developed the scope of the long term electricity network scenarios (LENS) project and the methodology that Ofgem and our academic partners would use to develop the scenarios.
-We will shortly publish a draft scenarios report.
-By June 2008 we intend to publish a final scenarios report, setting out four or five final scenarios for British electricity networks looking out to 2050, as well as our views on key issues for the networks and how they are regulated.
+We will publish a draft scenarios report in June 2008 and expect to publish a final report in September 2008.
+This will set out four or five final scenarios for British electricity networks looking out to 2050 and our views on the key issues they raise for the networks and how they are regulated.
 The outcome of the LENS project will help set the context for the next electricity distribution price control review and future price control reviews.
-It will also aid consideration of other strategic issues affecting the networks and the way we regulate them. - 2.11.
+It will also aid consideration of other strategic issues affecting the networks and the way we regulate them. - 2.14.
 We will continue to deliver our statutory obligations for gas and electricity metering and for gas quality.
-Metrology activities have been transferred to the

-National Weights and Measures Laboratory (NWML) but for the time being statutory and financial responsibility for these activities remain with Ofgem.
-These activities cost about £0.9 million per year and form a significant part of the overall cost of our Technical team.
-The Government intends to take powers to transfer responsibility to NWML in the Energy Bill.
+Metrology activities have been transferred to the National Weights and Measures Laboratory (NWML) but for the time being statutory and financial responsibility for these activities remain with Ofgem.
+These activities currently cost about £0.9 million per year.
+The Government is taking powers to transfer these responsibilities to NWML in the Energy Bill.